wrr/rack-wwwhisper/heroku-doc.md

 ### Local setup

 It is usually convenient to disable wwwhisper authorization for a local development environment.
-If your application use a separate config file for development (for example `config/environments/development.rb` in case of Rails) you don't need to do anything, otherwise you need to set `WWWHISPER_DISABLE=1`
+If your application uses a separate config file for development (for example `config/environments/development.rb` in case of Rails) you don't need to do anything, otherwise you need to set `WWWHISPER_DISABLE=1`